spine-examples/Pingh/README.md

 - `github_client_id`: The client ID of a GitHub App.
 - `github_client_secret`: The client secret of a GitHub App.
 - `auth_token`: The authentication token required for accessing the HTTP server running on the VM.

+## Testing

+This project includes several types of testing.

+1. Unit tests focus on the behavior of entities within bounded contexts, using the Black Box provided by the Spine server testing API.

+2. End-to-end tests validate client-server interactions by starting the server and running various user scenarios, with a Datastore emulator used for data storage.

+3. UI tests are created with the Testing Compose Multiplatform UI API to verify the functionality of the client application, with a test server also launched for these tests.

+A Docker environment is required for end-to-end and UI testing, as the Datastore emulator is automatically started in a Docker container.

 ## Feedback